GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 Servers SHOULD choose Max Authentication Delay values that are appropriate for the channel's media or application latency requirements and for expected receiver memory constraints.
 Servers SHOULD send and retransmit MC_INTEGRITY information so that packets can be authenticated within the advertised Max Authentication Delay under normal operating conditions.
 Clients MAY use local policy to impose a smaller buffering limit than the value advertised by the server, in which case they might discard unauthenticated packets or leave the channel.

+## Spurious Channel Traffic

+A client can receive multicast packets that it cannot associate with a joined channel, that cannot be authenticated using accepted MC_INTEGRITY information, or that cannot be decrypted using an applicable channel secret.
+Such packets can be caused by corruption, loss or delay of control information, misconfiguration, or injection by an attacker.

+A client MAY discard such packets without further processing.
+If spurious traffic is persistently received for an (S,G) used by one or more joined channels, and the traffic interferes with reception or causes excessive resource use, the client MAY leave the affected channels and send MC_STATE with State LEFT and Reason Code EXCESSIVE_SPURIOUS_TRAFFIC.

 # Security Considerations